-Meditation and Relaxation classes for people living in Aldershot Farnborough Mytchett Camberley Farnham
+Meditation and Relaxation classes near Aldershot Farnborough Mytchett Camberley Farnham

 Is you mind always wandering aimlessly or darting anxiously from one thing to the next?

 Do you find it hard to relax or sleep soundly?

 Do you find it difficult to focus or think clearly or memory a bit foggy?

 Is your body stiff / full of aches and pains?

 Zen Sanctuary might be the class you need!